Coronavirus: Deportees from Australia paused amid Covid-19 travel restrictions

-Deportees from Australia have been put on hold due to the travel restrictions imposed either side of the Tasman during the Covid-19 pandemic.
+Deportations from Australia have been put on hold due to the travel restrictions imposed either side of the Tasman during the Covid-19 pandemic.

 New Zealand will continue to deport individuals "where possible" but it will be assessed on a case-by-case basis, police say.